boost-edu-tools/gitinspectorgui/docs/development/development-architecture.md

     participant Dev as Developer
     participant Vite as Vite Server (5173)
     participant Tauri as Tauri App
-    participant PyO3 as PyO3 Bindings
+    participant Helpers as PyO3 Helpers
     participant Python as Python Engine
     participant Git as Git Repository